ankit-0-7/ak-qrGenerator/README.md

 # ak-qrGenerator
-QR code Generator Using JS
+Simple QR code Generator using Basic JS concepts and using QR Code API